-ed Energy has recently renewed its successful partnership with the Cooma Community and Sporting Bus!
+ed Energy has recently renewed its successful and Sporting Bus!

-The bus allows local schools, sporting clubs and community groups to access a reliable and reasonably-priced bus service to attend games, events and other activities across the greater south-east region of NSW.
+The bus allows local schools, sporting clubs and community groups to access a reliable and reasonably-priced bus service to attend games, events and other activities across the greater south-east region of partnership with the Cooma Community competition.
+The tour will help bring science, technology, engineering and maths (STEM) to life as students see a Snowy Hydro station in action!